LinqLover/squeak-appframework/README.md

 ## Framework

 To participate in the framework, override at least `#selfUpdate` or `#githubRepositoryParams` in the main class in your project.
+To use the provided app menu, send `#appMenu:` to your app class.
 See the comment in [`CtAppFramework`](./packages/CtAppFramework/CtAppFramework.class.st) for more details.